Teachable Moments with Children and Death

 Finding teachable moments to talk with children about death may seem daunting to some people, while others have no trouble.
-Depending on the situation, the opportunity may happen suddenly and it takes presence of mind to catch the moment or prior planning can go into creating teachable moments.
+Depending on the situation, the opportunity may happen suddenly and it takes presence of mind to catch the moment.
+Ideally, prior planning can be done into creating teachable moments.

 One story I read spoke of finding an outside bird that had died and taking it home to bury it with the help of the younger children.
 Doing this may seem strange to some, but consider for a moment the potential positives.
 There are no attachment bonds for the children to the bird.
 The children learn about and see what it looks like when something once alive is now dead.